B022MC/Soraka/README.md

 Happy coding with Wails3!
 If you encounter any issues or have questions, don't hesitate to consult the documentation or reach out to the Wails community.

+## Client path detection

+On Windows, the application automatically attempts to locate the Riot Client path via the registry on startup.
+The detected path is saved to `clientconfig.json` under your system's configuration directory so subsequent launches do not need to query the registry again.

 ## 打包
 ```
 wails3 package